 Be careful you trust those to whom you give permission, and even with permission, you should walk your land regularly to the extent possible.
 For example, if a stranger without permission builds a deer stand and is injured falling out of it, you are liable even if you did not know about the stand.
 Worse yet, the deer stand is considered a structure and could void your policy altogether.

 Another opportunity for insuring vacant property is with umbrella insurance.
 Umbrella insurance is an overarching type of liability insurance that you can add to your homeowners policy or specialty vacant land insurance.
 It increases your liability coverage amount against claims beyond that which you have in your primary policies.
 It can be an option for covering vacant land, and you might be able to buy it as a separate policy for your land if you do not have homeowners, auto, or other insurance policies.

 Vacant land insurance coverage is a general liability policy that protects vacant land without any human-made structures.
 It protects you if someone sues you for damage done to their property or if they sustain bodily injury while on your property.
 It covers:

 Property Damage to Someone Else's Property

 Vacant land insurance offers coverage for property damage caused to other people's property.
-For example, if a group of people access the land and start a fire, and that fire spreads to a nearby property and burns another person's home, fence, or other property, the policy can cover that damage.
+If a group of people access the land and start a fire, and that fire spreads to a nearby property and burns another person's home, fence, or other property, the policy can cover that damage.